We went to UCLA to trip, climb the oak trees in the Santa Ana winds, and do a dope deal.

 “Like the security guard?”

-“OK,” Hank said in his best, casually loud, I-don’t-give-a-fuck voice.
+“OK,” Hank said in a loud, I-don’t-give-a-fuck voice.
 “Nobody’s listening or anything.
 Nobody’s here except maybe a couple of guys on the boat, and they never come in the house.
-But if we’re gonna do a drug deal,” he got loud to make sure I understood there was nothing to fear, actually doing a fairly good impression of my voice, “I’d like to do it in my room.
-Come on,” and he was leading me once again.
+But if we’re gonna do a drug deal,” he got louder to make sure I understood there was nothing to fear, actually doing a fairly good impression of my voice, “I’d like to do it in my room.
+Come on.”
+And then he was leading me once again.
 This time through the kitchen to a door that adjoined the stairs back up to his room.

 “OK, I’ll get us a couple of beers and we can smoke some of that hash.”
 He was being solicitous, trying again to use a normal voice.
 I started to feel a little sorry for him as I realized that keeping his voice down was a habit he had to consciously suppress.
 Loud and unself-conscious was a way of life in my family.

-“They’re katabatic,” Hank said, getting up to fill the bong.
-He’d pushed the corner window open and a warm breeze had blown some papers off the table where we sat.
+“They’re katabatic.”
+Getting up to fill the bong, Hank had pushed the corner window open and a warm breeze had blown some papers off the table where we sat.
 We were halfway through our Beck’s, lost in Ravi Shankar’s spell.
 Hank was at the sink.
 “Katabatic winds blow downhill.
 Any fluid going downhill is katabatic and warms up as the elevation decreases.
 The air in the desert today was cold, but the wind is warm by the time it gets here.
 It’s gravity and air pressure and friction.”

 “I don’t think of air as being a fluid,” I said.
 “But I guess it is,” remembering my high school science.
 I loved those Santa Ana winds.
 It was cool to hear what caused them.